elenavanengelenmaslova/kotlin-fundamental-building-blocks/slides.md

 <v-clicks>

-- Defined using the `var` keyword
+- Defined using the `val` keyword

-- Value can be changed after initial assignment
+- Value cannot be changed after initial assignment - it is read-only

-- Useful when the value needs to be updated based on program logic or user input

-- Considerations
-  - Mutable variables should be used judiciously
-  - Excessive use can make code harder to reason about
-  - Best practice: Use `val` when the variable's value does not need to change.
+- Useful when the value does not change after initial assignment

+- Enhances code readability and safety

 </v-clicks>

 ---
 ---